henrythemes/jekyll-bootstrap-theme/ngsintro/1601/labs/rnaseqMapping.md

 The script should print the number of differentially expressed, down- and up-regulated genes given the FDR and log2FC threshold.
 It also prints the entries for the top 10 down-up and up-regulated genes.
 Finally, it creates a .pdf file with a Volcano plot (google Volcano plot for explanation if not clear)

 To open the Volcano plot from Uppmax

 ```bash
 $ firefox open Volcano_0.1_1.pdf
 ```
 You can experiment with summarizing your results using different cut-offs for FDR and log2FC.
 Does the number of differentially expressed genes change?
 Does the Volcano change?

+After obtaining the differential expression results, it it common to transfer the files to the local computer.
+One can get far by just looking at the results in e.g. Excel, running R scripts or using online tools.

 ### Closing remarks